 As mentioned in other Wheeler pages, they were very involved in the military from the moment John Wheeler first came to America with his wife and children in 1634.
-One book I read mentioned that they “The Wheeler family and their in-laws were very active in the military in the 18th century and had a knack for acquiring military titles.”
+One book I read mentioned that “The Wheeler family and their in-laws were very active in the military in the 18th century and had a knack for acquiring military titles.”

 But of the MANY Wheelers that fought in The Revolutionary War, there is one story that is particularly interesting.
-That’s the story of Comfort Wheeler and his son William Constant Wheeler, usually referred to as ‘Constant’.
+That’s the story of Comfort Wheeler and his son William Constant Wheeler, usually referred to as ‘Constant.’

-Comfort Wheeler was born in Rehoboth, Massachusetts Colony on March 13, 1766, the son of Captain Valentine Ephriam and Sarah Wheeler (GOFF).
-Valentine would later spend almost 5 years fighting the British.
-First as a Minuteman in Massachusetts and later as a Lieutenant and then Captain in the Continental Army.
-In April of 1780, after just turning 14, Comfort lied about his age saying he was 16 in order to enlist.
+Comfort Wheeler was born in Rehoboth, Massachusetts Colony, on March 13, 1766, the son of Captain Valentine Ephriam and Sarah Wheeler (GOFF).
+Valentine would later spend almost 5 years fighting the British, first as a Minuteman in Massachusetts and later as a Lieutenant and then Captain in the Continental Army.
+In April of 1780, after just turning 14, Comfort lied about his age, saying he was 16, in order to enlist.
 It was said that he was very big for his age and that “young Comfort Wheeler stood on the stump of a tree while enlisting so that he might appear taller than he was.

 Below is an excerpt from an interview with Comfort’s son, William Constant Wheeler, on Oct.
 19, 1934, in the Burlington, Vermont newspaper.
 The article was covering Constant’s 86th birthday.
 But more on why later.